 - Difficulty chewing and speaking

 - Excessive and uneven wear of tooth structure

 - Improper function of the jaw joints and muscles

-An overbite, also referred to as a deep bite, is an orthodontic disorder in which the upper front teeth protrude over the lower front teeth.
-Usually, the upper teeth are protruded to the extent that the upper and lower teeth have no contact.
+An overbite, also referred to as a deep bite, is an orthodontic disorder in which the lower front teeth bite too deeply inside the upper front teeth, sometimes even damaging the gum tissue.

 If left untreated, overbites can cause the following orthodontic issues: